 Best Lent Ever…For Your Spouse!

-A new year and a new start.
 While lots of people make resolutions for the New Year, most of these optimistic beginnings fizzle out before the end of January.
 Thankfully, Lent gives we Christians another, and a better, chance of success.

 One year, about two decades ago, a close friend of ours shared with us how she decided to give up blame for Lent.
-She described it as an unpleasant habit she had developed, that was wounding those she loved while also making herself miserable.
+She described it as an unpleasant habit she had developed, that was wounding those she loved and making herself miserable.
 She recognised that her blaming was rooted in her own insecurity; in her need to magnify her own worthiness by pointing out others’ shortcomings.

 Lent presented itself and she decided to take the plunge and change the destructive behaviour.
 In their family’s Ash Wednesday prayer, she committed it to paper and then burned it as was their custom.
 These ashes were kept throughout Lent as a reminder of their commitments, and often ended up as crosses on their foreheads after family prayer.